Mental breakdown - signs, stages and solutions

-The stages of mental breakdown may vary from person to person, but some of the most common stages are listed below:- Provoking event: An important stress factor or a series of stressors provokes overwhelming emotional or psychological distress.
+The stages of mental breakdown may vary from person to person, but some of the most common stages are listed below:- Triggering event: A vital stress factor or a series of stressors provokes overwhelming emotional or psychological distress.

 - Escalation: Manifestations of distress intensify, leading to increased feelings of depression, anxiety, or inability to cope with day-to-day life.